 Two important aspects of modeling oxygen concentrations in commercial NPP scenarios are the amount of oxygen available for combustion in the room and the lower oxygen limit (LOL).
 These two aspects are, of course, closely related.
 In terms of the oxygen available for combustion, the fire consumes whatever oxygen is available.
 As long as there is oxygen above the LOL, the fire will burn at its specified heat release rate.
-The higher the heat release rate, the greater the amount of the consumed oxygen.
+The larger the heat release rate, the larger the amount of the consumed oxygen.
 Natural and mechanical ventilation conditions will affect the amount of oxygen available.
-The LOL is a user input, and the most conservative value is 0%.
-That is, the fire will burn with an intensity governed by the amount of oxygen or fuel until the oxygen in the room has been consumed.
-Increasing the LOL to a higher value, let's say 10%, will indicate that the fire will not be able to burn if the oxygen concentration is below 10%.
+The LOL is a user input, and the most conservative value is 0 percent.
+That is, the fire will burn with an intensity governed by the amount of oxygen or fuel until all the oxygen in the room has been consumed.